Patrick Mason (economist): Education and early life

 Mason was born in Tallahassee, Florida, and raised in Sebring, Florida, where he began manual labor as an agricultural field worker at the age of 4.
 He attended St. Edward's University in Austin, Texas on a College Assistance Migrant Program (CAMP) scholarship.
-As a graduate student in Economics at the University of Michigan, he observed the better conditions of manual laborers in Michigan who were represented by unions, but found traditional economic theory did not fit his lived experience of the labor market.
+As a graduate student in economics at the University of Michigan, he observed the better conditions of manual laborers in Michigan who were represented by unions, but found traditional economic theory did not fit his lived experience of the labor market.
 He completed his PhD at The New School in New York City.

 Career

-Mason is Professor of Economics, University of Massachusetts - Amherst, where he is also affiliated with the Political Economy Research Institute.
+Mason is a professor of economics, University of Massachusetts - Amherst, where he is also affiliated with the Political Economy Research Institute.
 Previously, he was employed at Florida State University, Tuskegee University, Clark Atlanta University, University of California, Riverside, Wayne State University, and the University of Notre Dame.
 His research focuses on racial disparities in law enforcement, intergenerational mobility and racial inequality, and the economics of identity.
-He is a past Chairman of the Board of Directors, Partners for Dignity & Rights (formerly the National Economic and Social Rights Initiative), and he has been president of the National Economic Association.
+He is a past chairman of the Board of Directors, Partners for Dignity & Rights (formerly the National Economic and Social Rights Initiative), and he has been president of the National Economic Association.
 He is currently a board member of the Fair Foods Standards Council.